Harvard’s Porcellian Club 🤫 And It’s $1M Rumor

 The Porcellian Club, whose motto is Dum vivimus vivamus, meaning "while we live, let's live," stands as the epitome of secrecy and exclusivity at Harvard.

-THE CO-ED DEPATE
+THE CO-ED DEBATE

 In recent years, the Porcellian Club has found itself at the center of a contentious debate on the Harvard campus.
 The university's administration, including the college's dean, has called for final clubs to transition to a co-ed model.
 This decision prompted Charles M. Storey, the graduate board president of the Porcellian Club and president of Harpoon Brewery, to publish a letter in the Harvard Crimson expressing his dissent.
 Storey argued that going co-ed could potentially increase the risk of sexual misconduct rather than diminish it.
 Following the controversy sparked by his letter, Storey issued an apology and resigned from his role in the club.